MurphyPone/murphypone.github.io/src/content/presidents.md

   - Economic growth followed by a slight decline resulted in artificial depression, causing an actual crisis
 - Missouri Compromise (1820)
   - Allowed Missouri to enter the Union as a slave state
-  - Separated Massachussetts into two states, creating Maine as a free state to maintain balance
+  - Separated Massachusetts into two states, creating Maine as a free state to maintain balance
   - Laid out rules for determining all future states-slave/free status
       - Southern border of Missouri is Northern border of slavery for future westward territories
       - Short term benefit for South → Florida (closer to statehood than unsettled West)